Mark-MDO47/SnowGlobe-TFT-Gizmo/README.md

 The round 2.1" display version was a big hit! it doesn't have the memory problems that my TFT Gizmo version has.

-See here for my the story:
+See here for the story:
 - https://github.com/Mark-MDO47/SnowGlobe-TFT-Gizmo/blob/master/GO_BIG.md

 ## Software - TFT Gizmo